-In September 2015-nearly 10 years after the entry into force of the revised IHR (2005)-the United Nations (UN) Security Council met in crisis over the growing Ebola epidemic in West Africa.
+In September 2014, the United Nations (UN) Security Council met in crisis over the growing Ebola epidemic in West Africa.
 Massive global assistance was needed to stop the outbreak because of insufficient national capacities in Guinea, Liberia, and Sierra Leone to quickly detect and respond to the epidemic.

-As a result, the West Africa Ebola epidemic killed at least 10,000 people and infected more than 28,000.
-The three affected countries lost \$2.8 billion in combined GDP, and a massive global response totaled billions of dollars before the outbreak was contained.
+As a result, the West Africa Ebola epidemic killed at least 10,000 people and infected more than 28,000.5 The three affected countries lost \$2.8 billion in combined GDP, and a massive global response totaled billions of dollars before the outbreak was contained.
 The crisis awakened the world to the reality that pathogens can emerge unexpectedly, and when outbreaks occur in countries that are unprepared, they can spill beyond borders, threatening the peace, health, and prosperity of all countries.
 However, despite newly available vaccines and therapies, response to the Ebola outbreak that began in 2018 in eastern Democratic Republic of Congo has been hampered by violence and instability, community resistance to outbreak mitigation measures, hospital transmission, delays in detection and isolation, and lack of funding and resources.

-Centers for Disease Control and Prevention, "2014-2016 Ebola Outbreak in West Africa," www.cdc.gov/vhf/ebola/history/2014-2016-outbreak/index.html.
+5 Centers for Disease Control and Prevention, "2014-2016 Ebola Outbreak in West Africa," www.cdc.gov/vhf/ebola/history/2014-2016-outbreak/index.html.